tomita-militaru/elasticemail/README.md

 ## Setup

 Once Elastic Email is installed, go to Settings → Email, and change the “Transport Type” setting to “Elastic Email”.
-Enter your Elastic Email domain name, endpoint and API Key (which you can get from [www.elasticemail.com](https://www.elasticemail.com/) page).
+Enter your Elastic Email endpoint and API Key (which you can get from [www.elasticemail.com](https://www.elasticemail.com/) page).

-> **Tip:** The Domain, API Key, and Endpoint settings can be set to environment variables.
+> **Tip:** The API Key, and Endpoint settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.